lix-it/api-docs/source/index.html.md

 > Make sure to replace `lixApiKey` with your API key.

 Lix uses API keys to allow access to the API.
-If you do not have an API Token yet, please [contact our sales team](mailto:help@lix-it.com) to receive one.
+If you do not have an API Token yet, please [visit your API dashboard](https://lix-it.com/home/api) to generate one.
+You will need to verify your identity first, it's a simple process that takes less than a minute.
+You can see more information about our verification process [here](https://help.lix-it.com/en/articles/8074514-how-to-verify-your-identity).

 Lix expects for the API key to be included in all API requests to the server in a header that looks like the following: